Alcohol consumption statistics

 Heavy episodic drinking

-Among the EU population, one in five of those who drink alcohol had an episode of heavy drinking at least once a month
+Among the EU population, almost one in five of those who drink alcohol had an episode of heavy drinking at least once a month

 The prevalence of heavy episodic drinking at least monthly was higher among those with upper secondary and post-secondary non-tertiary education